grafana/k6-docs/docs/sources/next/using-k6/cookies.md

 # Cookies

-HTTP Cookies are used by web sites and apps to store pieces of stateful information on user devices.
+HTTP Cookies are used by websites and apps to store pieces of stateful information on user devices.
 Through the `Set-Cookie` HTTP header, a server tells a client what information it wants stored on the user machine.

 The user's browser stores the cookie data and associates it with the hostname of the server.